-The economy is continuing to experience a gradual recovery.
+The local economy is continuing to experience gradual recovery.
 Consequently, new business and construction activity is increasing incrementally.
-Several revenue sources such as business license inspection fees, permits, planning and zoning fees are anticipated to remain constant.
+Several revenue sources such as business license occupation taxes, inspection fees, permits, planning and zoning fees are anticipated to remain constant.

 During FY 2013-14, College Park finalized negotiations with Clayton County for their share of local option sales tax (LOST).
-Clayton County LOST distributions to College Park will remain constant for FY 2014-15.
+Clayton County LOST distributions to College Park will remain constant for FY 2016-2017.
 College Park has not finalized negotiations for LOST distributions with Fulton County.
 The proportionate share of College Park LOST allocation from Fulton County is much smaller due to the number of cities in Fulton County.
 College Park is anticipating a decrease in LOST distribution from Fulton County when negotiations are finalized.
-Fulton County LOST distributions budgeted amount was reduced by \$1 million for FY 2014-15 and will remain flat for FY 2015-16.
+Fulton County LOST distributions budgeted amount was reduced by \$1 million for FY 2013-14 and is expected to remain flat for FY 2015-2016.
 Municipalities receive LOST distributions from the County based on eight criteria.
 The agreement for LOST distributions is for 10 years.

-Other projected revenues are expected to remain constant in the FY 2015-16 budget year as compared to the FY 2014-15 amended budget.
+Other projected revenues are expected to remain constant in the FY 2016-2017 budget year as compared to the FY 2015-16 amended budgets.